Elim Garak: Character overview

 In the third season of Deep Space Nine, during the Romulan–Cardassian attempt to destroy the Founders' home world, Garak is given the opportunity to return home by proving himself to Tain as a trustworthy operative of the Obsidian Order.
-Garak is assigned to interrogate and torture Deep Space Nine's chief of security, Odo, whose people had founded the Dominion.
+Garak is assigned to interrogate and torture Deep Space Nines chief of security, Odo, whose people had founded the Dominion.
 Although reluctant, Garak agrees, to demonstrate his loyalty to Tain and to prevent anyone else from taking the assignment.
 During the interrogation, Garak is surprised to discover that he no longer has the stomach for cold-blooded torture and horrified with how far he takes it before Odo reveals his secret (which is ultimately irrelevant to their mission anyway).
 Garak returns to Deep Space Nine with Odo after apologizing to him and the two form a unique bond after realizing that they were more alike than they had originally thought, both longing to return home to their people but forced into exile.
 Later, during “In Purgatory's Shadow”, when Garak goes with Worf to the Gamma Quadrant to try to find surviving members of the failed attack on the Founders, a dying Tain admits before witnesses that he is Garak's father, including the depth of his feelings ("I should have killed your mother before you were born.
 You have always been a weakness I can't afford."), finally telling Garak that he is proud of him as his son.

 In the final two seasons, Garak shifted his loyalties completely towards the Federation, primarily because his old political rival, Gul Dukat, seized control of Cardassia and aligned it with the Dominion.
 Garak uses his knowledge to assist the Federation in its war against the Dominion and Cardassia.
 With Sisko, Garak tricked the Romulans into entering the Dominion War on the Federation side by forging evidence of a high level Dominion meeting to plan the invasion of Romulus and then planting a bomb on the shuttle of a Romulan senator, when he concludes that the evidence was forged.
 Garak developed serious psychological trauma knowing that he had contributed to the deaths of his fellow Cardassians, a condition that Ezri Dax in her first case as Counsellor was able to treat to a manageable degree.
 Towards the end of the war Garak served as a Federation liaison to Legate Damar and his Cardassian rebellion against the Dominion, along with the Bajoran Kira Nerys.
 In retaliation for the rebellion, the Dominion killed 800 million Cardassians.
-As a result of the war and the liberation of Cardassia from Dominion control, Garak's exile ends.
+As a result of the war, and the liberation of Cardassia from Dominion control, Garak's exile ends.

+In Star Trek: Lower Decks season 5, an alternate reality version of Garak serves aboard the Defiant-class Anaximander as a surgeon.
+He has also married a Julian Bashir from a different alternate reality.